 To that end, there’s a well documented inverse proportional relationship between IQ and religion.
-Generally speaking, the higher your intelligence, the less likely you are to believe in God or value religion.
+Generally speaking, the higher your intelligence, or the more informed you are, the less likely you are to believe in God or value religion.

 A 1998 survey of American Academy of Science members revealed that only 7% had a belief in a personal God.

 A survey of the Royal Society found that only 3.3% believed in God.

 The 2008 report Average intelligence predicts atheism rates across 137 nations found a negative correlation between national IQ and disbelief in God across 137 countries.
 Their research cites other collaborating evidence, such as a decline in religious belief among aging adolescents, declines in belief as populations become more educated, and 43 other studies that investigated similar questions and found negative correlations 93% of the time.
 Looking at their chart (right) it appears we humans begin to question God when our IQs exceed 90.
 If we extrapolate this trend, we can theorize that very few of us would value religion if our IQs were all above 140 or so.

 A 2010 Pew survey reaffirmed these findings when it found that atheists and agnostics were better informed than the average believer.
 While this wasn’t an IQ test, it did suggest that atheists (and agnostics) were not rejecting religion out of hand, or out of ignorance, but rather with a more comprehensive understanding of religion than those who subscribed to one such belief.

 Such findings lead us to some unfortunate conclusions about God.
 For example, the more intelligent he makes you, the less likely you are to ultimately find salvation.

 Also, if you want your religion to remain important to you, it’s best that you remain as uninformed as possible, since the more you learn, the less likely you are to value religion.